 - fruit, such as raspberries and prunes

 Osmotic agents help retain the fluid in your stool.
-It’s important that you read the directions carefully.
-Taking too much of an osmotic agent can lead to cramping, diarrhea, dehydration, and a mineral imbalance.
-Osmotic agents include the following:
+It’s important that you read the directions carefully, as taking too much of an osmotic agent can lead to cramping, diarrhea, dehydration, and a mineral imbalance.

 - Milk of Magnesia

 A bowel stimulant works by making your intestines contract.
-Only take a stimulant if your constipation is severe and other treatments haven’t worked.
-These are the harshest types of laxatives and only take a few hours to start working.
+Only take a stimulant if your constipation is severe, you don’t have significant abdominal pain, and other treatments haven’t worked.
+These are the strongest types of laxatives and only take a few hours to start working.

 Some examples of bowel stimulants include: